Pokemon9753/Acadme/README.md

 # Acadme

 ### Installation
- 1. Download the Acadme Folder
+ 1. Download the whole repo as a zip
- 2. Save Folder locally in Eclipse Workplace
+ 2. Unzip the repo and save in a Eclipse Workspace
  3. Import the Project into Eclipse

 ### Usage